Brendan Rodgers Preview, Player Props: Rockies vs. White Sox

 Brendan Rodgers At The Plate

+- He has not hit a long ball in his 14 games this season.

-- Rodgers has driven home a run in five games this year (38.5%), including more than one RBI in 23.1% of his games and producing three or more of his team's runs on one occasion..
+- Rodgers has driven in a run in five games this year (35.7%), including three games with more than one RBI (21.4%).
+He has also driven home three or more of his team's runs in one contest.

-- He has scored at least one run three times this year (23.1%), including one multi-run game.
+- In four games this season (28.6%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.